Peter Brezovan: Portsmouth

 On 18 August 2014 he signed for Portsmouth on a short-term, non-contract basis.
-Mainly a backup to Paul Jones, he left the club on 1 September.

 Tranmere Rovers

 On 1 September 2014, transfer deadline day, Brezovan signed for League Two side Tranmere Rovers on a one-year deal.
 He made his debut for the club on 6 September in a 3–2 loss to Accrington Stanley.
-He made six more starts before losing his place for a long-serving Tranmere Rovers goalkeeper Owain Fon Williams.

 Peter joined Southport on a one-month loan on 27 February 2015.
 He made his debut one day later, in a 5–3 loss at Forest Green.
 The team's form saw a turnaround with Brezovan in goal as he then kept four clean sheets in the next five games, helping Southport to four wins and a draw.
 He was recalled by Tranmere on 21 March 2015, after Owain Fon Williams was called up to the Wales Squad.
 At the end of the season, with Tranmere Rovers relegated from League Two, Brezovan was released by the club.

-Personal life

-Peter is married and has one child named Samuel.